Tannakian duality over Dedekind rings and applications: Stratified sheaves on a smooth scheme over a Dedekind ring

 The fiber of $\str(X/S)$ at $s\in S$ is defined as in Remark \ref{rmk.fiber}, and is denoted by $\str(X/S)_s$.
 This full subcategory of $\str(X/S)$ is identified with the category of stratified bundle on $X_s$.
-Indeed, the restriction functor $\str(X/S)\to \str(X_s/k)$ (given by pulling-back along the closed immersion $X_s\to X$) can be identified with the functor which associates to each object $M$ of $\str(X/S)$ the quotient $M/p_sM$, where $p_s$ the maximal ideal of $R$ determining $s$.
-In particular, $\str(X_s/k)$ is naturally a subcategory of $\str(X/S)$, consisting of those objects which are $p_s$-torsion.
+Indeed, the restriction functor $\str(X/S)\to \str(X_s/k)$ (given by pulling-back along the closed immersion $X_s\to X$) can be identified with the functor which associates to each object $M$ of $\str(X/S)$ the quotient $M/p_sM$.
+In particular, $\str(X_s/k)$ is naturally a subcategory of $\str(X/S)$, consisting of those objects which are annihilated by $p_s$.